(The aspiring author, Bowdoin College, 1959, and the aging writer today)

 While shaving one morning recently, I looked at myself in the mirror to discover that I have become an old man.
 Since I will soon be 77, I suppose it's only natural to face the reality of aging, though even during these past few years there have been warning signs, like the inability to understand words or phrases uttered at a certain pitch, or a stiffness in my legs that makes getting in and out of my car painful.
 Not to speak of the increased difficulty of walking the several miles I once covered easily every day.

 I may look old, but I do not feel old.
 I don’t feel cognitively impaired, yet it takes me much longer to absorb a page of densely argued prose and remember the argument.
 In fact, I sometimes have to strain to recall just where in the narrative I left the novel I had been reading the night before.
-Though my ex-wife claimed that I could remember every meal I had ever eaten, it is now a strain to recall last night’s dinner.
+Though my former wife claimed that I could remember every meal I had ever eaten, it is now a strain to recall last night’s dinner.
 Typically, I forget the name of the most recent film I’ve seen or, more embarrassingly, the author and title of the novel I’d just read a review of in TLS.

 Fortunate as we are to have vital information at our fingertips via the Internet, and in a matter of seconds I can retrieve what I often strain to recall that was once second nature to me, I do miss the fluency of thought I once possessed, or the store of facts and figures, that made argument easier.
 During discussions with friends, I’m much slower on the uptake; and I fear it would be harder to teach literature again because I can’t remember the scores of poems or lines of verse I used to enjoy sharing with my students, along with the facts about writers’ lives that help readers to place themselves in the poems.